Getting started

 True

-Instead of raising an AttributeError, reading a new attribute on an easytree.dict creates and returns a new child Node.
+Instead of raising an AttributeError, reading a new attribute on an easytree.dict returns a new undefined node.

 >>> tree = easytree.dict()

-Reading or setting an attribute on such child node dynamically casts it as an easytree.dict.
+Reading or setting an attribute on such child node dynamically casts it as an easytree.dict and assigns it to its parent.

 >>> tree.address.country = "United States"